mauget/styled-modal/README.md

 This is a simple demo of a confirmation box implemented in Styled Components.
 No modal framework used.

-The modal uses custom React hooks, `useEscape` and `useOutsideClick` as an alternative modal close commands, that translate to same as clicing the "No" button in this modal.
+The modal uses custom React hooks `useEscape` and `useOutsideClick` as an additional way to close the modal.
+Each operates as if clicking the modal's "No" button were clicked.
 ---------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).